-The balloon-borne ARCADE 2 radiometer \citep{2011ApJ...730..138S} measurements of the absolute brightness of the radio sky were analysed to model the Galactic emission \citep{2011ApJ...734....4K}, which led to a suggestion for an unaccounted-for excess beyond models for Galactic diffuse emission and known populations of extragalactic sources \citep{2011ApJ...734....5F, 2011ApJ...734....6S}.
-Inferences of residual signals, which spark explanations based on exotic astrophysics or sources \citep{2011PhRvL.107A1302F, 2012ApJ...758...23C}, may arise from fitting physical models to inaccurate radio sky brightness \citep{2013ApJ...776...42S}.
-This highlights the need to improve measurement precision.
+Balloon-borne ARCADE 2 radiometer \citep{2011ApJ...730..138S} measurements of the absolute brightness of the radio sky were analysed to model the Galactic emission \citep{2011ApJ...734....4K}.
+This led to a suggestion for an unaccounted-for excess beyond models for Galactic diffuse emission and known populations of extragalactic sources \citep{2011ApJ...734....5F, 2011ApJ...734....6S}.
+However, inferences of residual signals that spark explanations based on exotic astrophysics or sources \citep{2011PhRvL.107A1302F, 2012ApJ...758...23C} may arise from fitting physical models to inaccurate radio sky brightness \citep{2013ApJ...776...42S}.